SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/03-Constructors-Fields-Methods.md

 [/input]
 [output]
 ```
-getEmail will return class java.lang.String
+getEmail will return the class java.lang.String
-getName will return class java.lang.String
+getName will return the class java.lang.String
-getWebAddress will return class java.lang.String
+getWebAddress will return the class java.lang.String
-getZip will return class int
+getZip will return the class int
-setEmail and will set field of class java.lang.String
+setEmail will set a field of the class java.lang.String
-setName and will set field of class java.lang.String
+setName will set a field of the class java.lang.String
-setWebAddress and will set field of class java.lang.String
+setWebAddress will set a field of the class java.lang.String
-setZip and will set field of class int
+setZip will set a field of the class int
 ```
 [/output]
 [/test]